 There is no official template to write a DMCA notice, but there are certain guidelines you should follow before writing a DMCA takedown notice.
 Take a look at these:

-- Clearly state that you have a good faith belief that your content is infringed upon and you don’t permit usage of your copyrighted content and the information in the notice is correct.
+- Clearly state that you have a good faith belief that your content is infringed upon that you don’t permit usage of your copyrighted content and that the information in the notice is correct.

-- Make statement under penalty of perjury that all the information you have provided is accurate.
+- Make a statement under penalty of perjury that all the information you have provided is accurate.

 - Include your contact information because it’s a legal notice.

 - Finish it off with your physical or electronic signature.

 It is very important to provide the necessary details, statements, and disclosures and format them accordingly to ensure the success of your takedown notice.
 If you find it complicated or are unsure of the process, you may use our professional takedown service and we’ll handle it for you.

 DMCA takedown notice can be sent to various sources involved in publishing the infringed material.

 Start with the easiest way which is emailing the site’s owner to take down your copyrighted content.
 Usually, people respond to it to avoid any legal consequences and remove your copyrighted content from their site.
 You may usually find contact information or a contact form on their site.
 To improve your chances of success before reaching out, you can verify the email to confirm it’s actually a valid address.

 If the owner refused to do so, you may send a signed DMCA request to their hosting provider.
 They’ll act upon DMCA notice according to their laws.